arunasurya/academy/bisqnetwork.md

 Price nodes fetch data on cryptocurrency prices and serve it to Bisq nodes.
 Currently, the price nodes fetch this data from a single centralized website, bitcoinaverage.com.

 ## Bisq Participants
 The main participants in Bisq are users, arbitrators and contributors.
 A user is anyone who trades on Bisq.
-An arbitrator solves any trading disputes between trading partners.
+An arbitrator is a person who solves any trading disputes between trading partners.
 A contributor is anyone who provides valuable work for Bisq.
-One can become a contributor by doing some important work and then filing for a compensation request.
-Or one can choose a role from a list of specific roles (e.g. maintainers, operators, ambassadors, etc) or even create their own role.
+You can become a contributor by doing some important work and then filing for a compensation request.
+You can also choose a specific role from a list of [roles](https://docs.bisq.network/roles.html) such as maintainers, operators and administrators.
+You are also free to define your own role that suits your background and strengths.

+## Compensation requests
+Every month a contributor can file a compensation request for the work they have done in the previous month.

 What makes Bisq unique among other open-source projects is its special way of transfering value from users to contributors.

+## BSQ Token

 ## Bisq DAO
 The Bisq app allows you to participate in the Bisq DAO in a self-contained way.